jncraton/hashshare/readme.md

 }
 ```

-This JSON string is then base64 encoded and used as the entire URL fragment.
+This JSON string is then compressed using `deflate-raw` from [CompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/CompressionStream) and base64 encoded.
+A `;` is prepended to the data to provide some indication of its format.